Find out who has to organise repairs and who pays for them when you have a leasehold flat or house.

 Leaseholders must pay for repairs that the lease says they are responsible for.
 This applies even when the freeholder is responsible for getting repairs done.

 You usually pay for repairs through service charges.

 Sinking funds for repairs

 Leaseholders may pay into a sinking fund or reserve fund over a number of years.
-This is pays for major repairs such as replacing a lift or roof.
+This can be used to pay for major repairs such as replacing a lift or roof.